Thousands join Austrian student's class action against Facebook

 Most recently, Britain's data watchdog began investigating whether a 2012 experiment on unwitting users, in which it tried to alter their emotional state to see if their postings turned more positive or negative.

 The world's biggest social network, Facebook now has 1.32 billion users.
-It posted a 61 percent increase in sales in the second quarter buoyed by mobile advertising, sending its shares to a record high and valuing the company at almost $200 billion (£118.50 billion).
+It posted a 61 percent increase in sales in the second quarter buoyed by mobile advertising, sending its shares to a record high and valuing the company at almost $200 billion.

 (Reporting by Michael Shields; Editing by Hugh Lawson)